Gerardo-rios/e-commerce-training-app/README.md

 - Fix the filter by category.
 The filter should apply when the category is selected.
 Remember to use the `category` attribute from the API.

 - Fix the filters by rate so that the app can use the same rate from the API.
-The attriobute you should use is `rate` that is inside the attribute `rating`
+The attribute you should use is `rate` that is inside the attribute `rating`

 - Create a component for the cart.
 [Here](https://www.figma.com/file/sABAS69warhZ3197HQmSyn/store?type=design&node-id=0%3A1&mode=design&t=APO0wcv7u2swFIC4-1) is the mockup of the cart.
 The implementation needs to match the design of figma and it should be functional.